gonicus/clacks/doc/start.rst

 Save that file to *agent.ldif* and apply it to your LDAP using::

-  $ sudo ldapmodify -Y EXTERNAL -H ldapi:/// -f agent.ldif
+  $ sudo ldapadd -Y EXTERNAL -H ldapi:/// -f agent.ldif

 The password is unencrypted in the moment, that can be changed using::